matomo-org/developer-documentation/docs/migrate-matomo-4-to-5.md

 ## Summary

 In this guide we have seen which steps to take to migrate your Matomo plugin to be compatible with our latest Matomo 5.
-If you need further help for converting your plugin to Matomo 3, head over to the [Matomo developers community forums](https://forum.matomo.org/c/plugins-platform).
+If you need further help with converting your plugin to Matomo 5, head over to the [Matomo developers community forums](https://forum.matomo.org/c/plugins-platform).

 Once you've adjusted your plugin, don't forget to release a new version.